-Begin your Smithsonian exploration at the Smithsonian Information Center in the Institution's first building, popularly known as the Castle, which is open daily 8:30 a.m. to 5:30 p.m.
-Admission is free for the Smithsonian museums and the National Zoo in Washington, D.C. and no tickets are required.
-Several museums request that you register your group in advance, for information see Group Tours.
+Begin your Smithsonian exploration at the Smithsonian Visitor Center in the Institution's first building, popularly known as the Castle, which is open daily 8:30 a.m. to 5:30 p.m.
+Most of our museums are walking distance from the Castle (the entire span is less than two miles), and everything else is accessible by public transit.

 In pleasant weather, visitors are always welcome to bring provisions to picnic on the grassy, tree-lined National Mall.

 Many Smithsonian museums, the National Zoo, and Smithsonian Gardens offer group tours, which can be arranged by appointment only.
 Chaperones are required for school group tours.
 Visit the museums' websites below for details:

 - Air and Space Museum and its Udvar-Hazy Center

 - American Art Museum and its Renwick Gallery

 - American Indian Museum's Heye Center (in New York)

 - Anacostia Community Museum

 - Cooper Hewitt, Smithsonian Design Museum (in New York)